martinaguero/deep/README.md

 The latest versión can be downloaded from [here].

 ### how to use
-Download the JAR and run it from the command line:
+1. Compile it or download the JAR and run it from the command line:
 ```sh
 java -jar deep.jar
 ```
 And the first time it will create a deep.ini (in the same path as the deep.jar) to setup the paths to jars.
+2. Edit the deep.ini with the paths to the jar of the project [source] and the library [library].
+(The namespace is the threshold from were it search the class to be matched into the source project).

 [here]:http://bit.ly/deep-jar